Krishan Dev Sethi

 Krishan Dev Sethi (1 January 1928 – 28 January 2021) was the General secretary of Democratic Conference Jammu and Kashmir and was the last member of J&K's constituent assembly.

+Krishan Dev Sethi was born to a Hindu Brahmin family in Mirpur.
 Sethi was not only a well known leader in Jammu, where he resided but also very popular across the LOC in Azad Jammu & Kashmir.
 He was an ardent supporter of an independent Kashmir and fought for independence since the 1950s.

 Death

 Sethi died at his Jammu residence on 28 January 2021.
 He was the last surviving member of constituent assembly of Jammu and Kashmir.